 Free Data Backups

-InMotion does backups, like most all hosting companies.
+InMotion does backups, like most hosting companies.

 Many hosting companies also put low limits on data backups.
 If you have an image-heavy website, you may quickly find yourself with no emergency backup.
-InMotion has generous backup limits to give your data and extra safety net.
+InMotion has generous backup limits to give your data an extra safety net.

-I think that what a company does with their sponsorship money can say a lot about their internal culture.
+I know that InMotion certainly tries to make a profit above all else – but I think that what a company does with their sponsorship money can say a lot about their internal culture.
 For example, I’ve mentioned separately about how GoDaddy’s advertising is problematic.
 But it’s also true on the flip-side – a company that supports excellent industry and community initiatives can indicate a positive internal culture.

 Cons of InMotion Hosting

-InMotion Hosting has several very affordable plans (see them here), but they have limitations which I’ll cover in the “Limitations” section.
+InMotion Hosting has several very affordable plans (see them here), but they have limitations that I’ll cover in the “Limitations” section.
 For unlimited plans comparable to other shared hosting providers, their price point is a bit higher than other shared hosting providers.

-They are still a good deal overall, and are very affordable.
+They are still a good deal overall and are very affordable.
 However, they are more expensive based on an equal comparison of account features than competitors to call their pricing out as a con.
 In fact, they have a separate brand called Web Hosting Hub (review) that focuses on “unlimited plans” at a slightly cheaper rate.

 Additionally, beyond the 90-day money-back guarantee, there is no pro-rated refund.
 Pre-paying for a full year is not a bad thing or out of the norm.
 But if you are unsure about your project length, monthly plans such as those offered by HostGator can be worthwhile.

 As a general rule, a database is what stores the information that powers your website (so 1 install of WordPress runs off 1 database as a general rule).
 So, the number of databases allowed represents the number of distinct websites you can run on your server.

 I understand why they do this.
-It provides better network performance.
+It’s a way to provides better network performance and provide smarter investment in shared servers.
 It filters the people who want to think “unlimited” means “unlimited even beyond what the shared server can handle” rather than “no caps on your account on your shared server.”